-As part of my PhD research into auditory-visual associations and how Virtual Reality (VR) can be used as a tool to understand and maybe strengthen cross-modal associations between the two senses, I have stumbled upon an area that needs deeper investigation.
-How colour is seen within the VR environment can be crucial when conducting research studies, especially when comparing VR and standard displays.
-Colour management, colour space, colour gamut and calibration are important aspects to consider when making your VR application as realistic and true to life as possible.
+As part of my PhD research into auditory-visual associations and how Virtual Reality (VR) can be used as a tool to understand and potentially strengthen cross-modal associations between the two senses, I have stumbled upon an area that requires deeper investigation.
+How colour is perceived within the VR environment can be crucial when conducting research studies, especially when comparing VR and standard displays.
+Colour management, colour space, colour gamut, and calibration are important aspects to consider when making your VR application as realistic and true to life as possible.

 As part of my recent research, I have been designing a study that compares an auditory-visual association test performed on a standard display with a similar test in VR with an app created with Unity.
-Both displays perform a similar test but the Unity app will use unique features of VR to give insights into our associations between our senses.
+Both displays perform a similar test, but the Unity app will use unique features of VR to give insights into our associations between our senses.
 It is important to understand, highlight, and find solutions to potential issues when comparing colours between a standard display and the VR Head Mounted Display (HMD).
-With different HMDs’ using different colour spaces and specifications, colours will be presented differently than on a standard display and even on other HMDs’.
-In this post I will explore colour management and colour spaces in relation to standard displays, Oculus Quest 2, Unity and briefly how other HMD’s differ.
+Different HMDs use various colour spaces and specifications.
+As a result, colours will be presented differently on an HMD compared to a standard display, and even among different HMDs.
+In this post, I will explore colour management and colour spaces in relation to standard displays, Oculus Quest 2, Unity, and briefly how other HMDs differ.

 Colour space refers to the range of colours that a device can display.
 The most common colour space used for standard displays is sRGB, which is a standardized colour space that is widely supported by many devices.
 Other colour spaces, such as Adobe RGB and DCI-P3, have a wider colour gamut, which means they can display more colours than sRGB.
 However, most standard displays are not able to display the entire range of colours defined by these colour spaces.
-Colour space specifications also defines a whitepoint, which represents what chromaticity the response to maximum drive to the primaries should be .
-The standard whitepoint is usually set to D65 on standard displays, however this can be different for VR HMDs’, as we will show next.
+Colour space specifications also define a white point, which represents what chromaticity the response to maximum drive to the primaries should be .
+The standard white point is usually set to D65 on standard displays; however, this can be different for VR HMDs, as we will show next.

 Virtual Reality Displays

-The standard colour space in VR is not well defined as it can vary depending on the device, the display technology, and the application.
+The standard colour space in VR is not well-defined, as it can vary depending on the device, the display technology, and the application.
 However, the most common colour space used in VR is Rec.709.
-The Rec.709 is a narrow colour gamut used in almost all internet and non-HDR content.
+Rec.709 is a narrow colour gamut used in almost all internet and non-HDR content.
 It is the default colour gamut used in the sRGB standard and is commonly used by Liquid Crystal Display (LCD) panels .
-For the Oculus Quest 2 HMD, the default colour space is Rec.2020, with a whitepoint of D65.
-Other Meta HMDs’ using different colour space and whitepoint combinations, like the Rift S which uses Rec.709 with a D75 whitepoint or the Oculus Go that used the Rec.709 with the D65 whitepoint.
-For more information on the difference in specifications on the Meta line of HMD’s, you can find them of their device specification page.
+For the Oculus Quest 2 HMD, the default colour space is Rec.2020, with a white point of D65.
+Other Meta HMDs use different colour spaces and white point combinations, like the Rift S, which uses Rec.709 with a D75 white point, or the Oculus Go, which uses Rec.709 with the D65 white point.
+For more information on the differences in specifications among the Meta line of HMDs, you can find them on their device specification page.

-While the Rec.709 is closer to the standard used in standard displays, One of the new colour spaces is ITU’s Rec.2020 that will be important in the future for VR, it uses pure wavelengths that can be generated from lasers to define the red (630 nm), green (532 nm), and blue (467 nm) primaries .
-It has a wide colour gamut commonly used by HDR UHD TVs.
-It covers almost all of the colours the human eye can perceive and is wider than the Rec.709 standard .
+While Rec.709 is closer to the standard used in standard displays, one of the new colour spaces, ITU’s Rec.2020, will be important for VR in the future.
+It uses pure wavelengths generated from lasers to define the red (630 nm), green (532 nm), and blue (467 nm) primaries .
+It has a wide colour gamut commonly used by HDR UHD TVs, covering almost all the colours the human eye can perceive, which is wider than the Rec.709 standard .

-As well as colour spaces and display resolution, there are differences in the lens that HMDs’ use.
+In addition to colour spaces and display resolutions, there are differences in the types of lenses that HMDs use.
 The common types are Liquid Crystal Display (LCD) and Organic Light-Emitting Diode (OLED) displays.
-The LCD panels are an older technology and are also a standard for uses in non-VR displays, due to their cheaper price point they have been used in cheaper VR headsets.
-While OLED technology has some advantages, such as a thinner profile, lighter weight and less power consumption, they are a newer technology and are more expensive .
-Since it is a new technology, more research is needed, as OLED chemistry isn’t very consistent, so the primaries and whitepoint can drift somewhat from panel to panel .
+LCD panels are an older technology and are also a standard for use in non-VR displays.
+Due to their lower price point, they have been used in more affordable VR headsets.
+While OLED technology has some advantages, such as a thinner profile, lighter weight, and lower power consumption, it is a newer technology and is more expensive .
+Since it is a new technology, more research is needed, as OLED chemistry isn’t very consistent, and the primaries and white point can drift somewhat from panel to panel .

 Managing Colour in Unity

-When you are developing your own applications, in Unity or Unreal Engine, colour and how your application will look across different devices is an important aspect to focus on.
-I develop VR apps using Unity and it has a great integration package for Oculus Quest HMDs’.
+When you are developing your own applications, in Unity or Unreal Engine, focusing on colour and how your application will look across different devices is an important aspect.
+I develop VR apps using Unity, and it has a great integration package for Oculus Quest HMDs.
 In Unity, when using the Oculus integration package for developing VR applications, you can change the colour gamut in the settings.
 The colour space is set to “Linear” by default, and this means that the colours in the game are being processed using a linear colour space as opposed to a gamma-corrected colour space .

 A gamma-corrected colour space, on the other hand, uses a non-linear relationship between the colour values and the physical intensity of the light.
 This is done to compensate for the non-linear way that the human eye perceives light.
 Gamma correction is commonly used in displays and other devices that produce light, to make the image appear more visually consistent across different lighting conditions .